kc-s33ing-stars/The_Heralds_and_the_Peasants/README.md

   - *Left Arrow Key* to move your peasant left and *Right Arrow Key* to move your peasant to the right
   - *Click* at the top left to switch between the type of unit being generated
   -  Win the game of rock paper scissors!
 Spear>Shield>Sword>Spear
-  -  Stab your spear into their base for long enough that the game ends!
+  -  Stab your spear into their base until the game ends!
   -  Good Luck!

 ## To Run